-Dataiku leverages many ML libraries including Spark Mlib and the SciKit machine learning package in Python.
+Dataiku leverages many ML libraries, including Spark Mlib and the SciKit machine learning package in Python.
 This provides guided analyses with instant feedback on model performance.
 However, you are not just limited to their available libraries – the platform also allows you to use custom algorithms that can be reused or merged together.
-This allows financial organizations to build diverse predictive analytics solutions that take their uniformed raw data set and transform them into business-impacting services that solve a variety of financial use cases including fraud detection, churn reduction, and new customer identification.
+This allows financial organizations to build diverse predictive analytics solutions that take their uniformed raw dataset and transform them into business-impacting services that solve a variety of financial use cases including fraud detection, churn reduction, and new customer identification.

-3. Organizational-Wide Use
+3. Organization-Wide Use

-Dataiku DSS provides organizational-wide benefits.
+Dataiku DSS provides organization-wide benefits.
 The data management and advanced analytics functionalities outlined above enable business analysts, data scientists, and engineers to collaborate on projects and operate more efficiently.
 The platform is particularly critical for larger organizations that consist of both large technical and business teams, as many financial institutions do.
 We find it to be key for business users to interact with their technical teams throughout the development cycle.

-Additionally, the tool’s visualization capabilities are useful in presenting all scopes of the project including workflows, graphs, and statistics to business stakeholders.
+Additionally, the tool’s visualization capabilities are useful in presenting all scopes of a project, including workflows, graphs, and statistics to business stakeholders.
 This helps stakeholders get a better sense of AI projects from start to finish and often improves buy-in to increase the organization’s AI spend.
 For financial organizations, another organizational use of Dataiku is the ability to present all the details of projects, including data use and results, to regulators.
 By having organizational involvement in data science projects, financial institutions will find they will more effectively apply data science and AI at scale to solve some of their organizations’ biggest challenges.

 OPTIMIZING DATA SCIENCE